ARMmbed/mbed-os/features/filesystem/littlefs/README.md

 ```

 **Bounded RAM/ROM** - The littlefs is designed to work with a limited amount
 of memory.
-Recursion is avoided and dynamic memory is limited to configurable
+Recursion is avoided, and dynamic memory is limited to configurable
 buffers that can be provided statically.

 **Power-loss resilient** - The littlefs is designed for systems that may have
 random power failures.
-The littlefs has strong copy-on-write guaruntees and
+The littlefs has strong copy-on-write guarantees, and
 storage on disk is always kept in a valid state.

-**Wear leveling** - Since the most common form of embedded storage is erodible
+**Wear leveling** - Because the most common form of embedded storage is erodible
 flash memories, littlefs provides a form of dynamic wear leveling for systems
-that can not fit a full flash translation layer.
+that cannot fit a full flash translation layer.

 ## Usage

-If you are already using a filesystem in mbed, adopting the littlefs should
+If you are already using a filesystem in Mbed, adopting the littlefs should
 just require a name change to use the [LittleFileSystem](LittleFileSystem.h)
 class.